List of best-selling PlayStation video games

 This is a list of video games for the original PlayStation video game console that have sold or shipped at least one million copies.
 The best-selling game on the PlayStation is Gran Turismo.
 A sim racing game developed by Polyphony Digital, Gran Turismo was originally released in Japan on December 23, 1997, and went on to sell 10.85 million units worldwide.
 The second-best-selling game on the console is Final Fantasy VII (1997), which sold over 10 million units.
-The top five is rounded out by Gran Turismo 2 (1999) selling 9.37 million units, Final Fantasy VIII (1999) with 8.6 million units sold, and Tekken 3 (1998) with 8.3 million units sold.
+The top five is rounded out by Gran Turismo 2 (1999) with 9.37 million units sold, Final Fantasy VIII (1999) selling 8.6 million units, and Tekken 3 (1998) with 8.3 million units sold.